learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 Note that you are greeted, asked to provide input and then greeted again, this time with a phrase that uses the input you provided.

 Let's take a closer look at the structure of this application.

-### Code Along Instructions

-The purpose of this lesson is to explain the structure of a CLI app.
-If you followed the instructions above, you can run `learn` and your test will pass.
-However, **read and follow along** with the below text.

 ## Project Structure